A content agency writing stories about technology

 Quill started in part from a quote in Ratatouille.
 Anton Ego, the critic, writes, “The world is often unkind to new talent, new creations.
 The new needs friends.”

 And so, startups need a new edge, something that large enterprise companies can’t copy.
-We believe that to be the story, which helps a startup define itself to the world and shapes their internal culture and mission.
+We believe that to be the story, a place where the startup can define itself to the world and shapes their internal culture and mission.
 The form that we’ve chosen to tell these stories is long-form writing.

 At Quill, we split our writing into two categories.
 Tangible and intangible.
 Content and narratives.